fussa2323/Instagenic/README.md

 # Instagenic
-## Instagram Integration app in Swift
+ Instagram Integration app in Swift

 # Features
-+ List View
++ List view
-+ User mute
++ Mute users/photos
-+ Multiple Accounts
++ Multiple accounts
-+ Save photos to your Album or iPhone
++ Save photos to your Album
++ Download photos to your iPhone

 # How to build